 Take the Kids to Pay a Visit to the Best Museums in Heraklion

-One of the places we’ve visited more than once in Heraklio is the Archaeological Museum.
+One of the places we’ve visited more than once in Heraklion is the Archaeological Museum.

-It is one of the most important museums in Europe, covering over 5500 years of Crete’s history, spanning from the Neolithic period (7000 BC) to the Roman times (200 AD).
+The museum features one of the most important collections in Europe, covering over 5500 years of Crete’s history, spanning from the Neolithic period (7000 BC) to the Roman times (200 AD).

 There are interesting exhibitions with many objects belonging to the Minoan era.